gvandelinde/obs_organ/CAI Project 2.md

 Is there a message that corresponds to a victim being rescued?
 What do you think of our current list of events?
 ```

+# Work devision:
+Individual: Ask questions during lab, communicate answers TA

+Individual: implement "look at values based on the world's state" (i.e. that are not message-based) based on TA advice

+Pair:
+Competence increment
+Competence decrement

+Pair:
+Willingness increment
+Willingness decrement

+# Next time: Discuss
+how to change behavior of robot.